waste-of-kindergarten/xpython37-v0.1/python/Doc/library/configparser.rst

       my_pictures: %(my_dir)s/Pictures

       [Escape]
-      # use a %% to escape the % sign (% is the only character that needs to be escaped):
+      gain: 80%%  # use a %% to escape the % sign (% is the only character that needs to be escaped)
-      gain: 80%%

    In the example above, :class:`ConfigParser` with *interpolation* set to ``BasicInterpolation()`` would resolve ``%(home_dir)s`` to the value of